NordicSemiconductor/pc-nrfconnect-ble/README.md

 ## Contributing

-See the [Contributing](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki/Contributing) file for details.
+See the [infos on contributing](https://nordicsemiconductor.github.io/pc-nrfconnect-docs/contributing) for details.

 ## License